AlbertChen1991/nEM/README.md

 + E-step: computing a distribution on groud-truth labels.
 + M-step: updating model parameters through maxmizing the lower bound using gradient descent method.

+## Training and Evaluation
+Please first download the data.zip file from the above given links.
+Then unzip the data.zip file to the model's directory.

++ Training: run __sh run_RE.sh__ for baseline models or __sh run_EM.sh__ for nEM models.

 ## References